 \section{Abstract}

-{ In this paper we investigate the exploitability of a \emph{Follow-the-Regularized-Leader (FTRL)} learner with constant step size $\eta$ in $n\times m$ two-player zero-sum games played over $T$ rounds against a clairvoyant optimizer.
-In contrast with prior analysis, we show that exploitability is an inherent feature of the FTRL family, rather than an artifact of specific instantiations.
-First, for fixed optimizer, we establish a sweeping law of order $\Omega(N/\eta)$, proving that \emph{exploitation scales to the number of the learner's suboptimal actions $N$ and vanishes in their absence.} Second, for alternating optimizer, a surplus of $\Omega(\eta T/\poly(n,m))$ can be guaranteed regardless of the equilibrium structure, with high probability, in random games.
-Our analysis uncovers once more the sharp geometric dichotomy: \emph{non-steep} regularizers allow the optimizer to extract maximum surplus via finite-time elimination of suboptimal actions, whereas \emph{steep} ones introduce a vanishing correction that may delay exploitation.
-Finally, we discuss whether this leverage persists under bilateral payoff uncertainty and we propose susceptibility measure to quantify which regularizers are most vulnerable to strategic manipulation.
+{ We investigate the \emph{strategic surplus} obtainable against a \emph{Follow-the-Regularized-Leader (FTRL)} learner with constant step size $\eta$ in $n\times m$ two-player zero-sum games played over $T$ rounds against a clairvoyant optimizer.
+In contrast with prior analysis, we show that the extraction of such regret-scale surplus is an inherent feature of the FTRL family, rather than an artifact of specific instantiations.
+First, for a fixed max-min optimizer, we establish a sweeping law of order $\Omega(\nsub/\eta)$, proving that utility surplus scales with the number of the learner's suboptimal actions $N$ and vanishes in their absence.
+Second, for an alternating optimizer, a surplus of $\Omega(\eta T/\poly(n,m))$ can be guaranteed regardless of the equilibrium structure, with high probability, in random games.
+Our analysis uncovers a sharp geometric dichotomy: \emph{non-steep} regularizers allow the optimizer to realize the maximal transient surplus via finite-time elimination of suboptimal actions, whereas \emph{steep} regularizers introduce a vanishing tail correction that can delay surplus saturation.
+Finally, we discuss whether this leverage persists under bilateral payoff uncertainty and propose a susceptibility measure quantifying which regularizers are most vulnerable to learner-aware strategic steering.

 \textbf{Keywords:} FTRL no-regret learning; exploitability; regularization; best-response dynamics. }